 Nine facts about Hungary and the Open Society Foundations:

 - The Budapest office employs around 100 staff, 60 percent of them Hungarians, and is one of the regional hubs of the Open Society Foundations.

 - Between 1985 and 1995, the Hungarian Soros Foundation spent over $4.4 million supplying over 1,000 photocopiers to libraries, hospitals, and other institutions to promote the free exchange of ideas and information despite state controls.

-- From 1991 to 1996, the Foundations spent over $5 million providing free breakfasts for tens of thousands of elementary school children, as many families struggled economically during the transition from communism.
+- From 1991 to 1996, the foundation spent over $5 million providing free breakfasts for tens of thousands of elementary school children, as many families struggled economically during the transition from Communism.

 - In 2010, the Open Society Foundations provided $1 million in emergency funding after extensive contamination of the Danube and other waterways caused by red sludge released in a severe chemical spillage.

 - After the 2008 global financial crisis, we provided over $8.6 million in emergency funds to over 150 local groups in Hungary that were helping people deal with economic problems.